Skip to content

 Total Runout

 The entire surface must lie between two coaxial cylinders centered on the datum axis.
-Controls circularity, straightness, coaxiality, and taper simultaneously — a more comprehensive check than circular runout.
+It controls circularity, straightness, coaxiality, and taper simultaneously, making it a more comprehensive check than circular runout.

 0.002″–0.008″ (0.05–0.20 mm)V-block + dial indicator (traverse full length)